-Effective for taxable years beginning on or after January 1, 2007 the IRS allows a one-time rollover from an IRA to a HSA.
+Effective for taxable years beginning on or after January 1, 2007, the IRS allows a one-time rollover from an IRA to an HSA.

 California does not conform to this provision.
-Under California law any distribution from an IRA to a HSA must be added to AGI on the taxpayer's California tax return and would be subject to a $2\frac{1}{2}$ % additional tax under the rules for premature distributions under R&TC Section 17085.
+Under California law, any distribution from an IRA to an HSA must be added to AGI on the taxpayer's California tax return and would be subject to a 21/2% additional tax under the rules for premature distributions under R&TC Section 17085.